diskoverdata/diskover-docs/source_files/install_ova.md

 Understand the networking architecture of the site you will be deploying into.
 If the site has DHCP already configured, the virtual machine will acquire an IP address from the offered range.
-Ensure the offered IP address will route to the clients who will use the service.
-The file systems to be scanned must also be reachable from offered DHCP range.
+Ensure the offered IP address will route to the clients using the service.
+The file systems to be scanned must also be reachable from the offered DHCP range.

 For clients to access the service, they will need to route to the hostname provided in the license file.
 The hostname in the license file must match the hostname on the Linux host.
 It is recommended that DNS be used to resolve the service.

+### Performance Limitations

+There are performance limitations when running Diskover using an OVA, as it will start to get sluggish at around 200 million files.

 ### Requirements